atomic14/platformio-tensorflow-lite/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Z8Z734F5Y)

 # Extract tensorflow-lite for use in platform.io with the ESP32

+A word of warning on this code - if you use the master release of TensorflowLite you will probably hit compilation errors as the code moves quite quickly and the Arduino framework does not.
+If you hit compilation errors, then it's worth trying a particular version of TensorflowList and the ESP IDF.

 There are a few blog posts on how to pull out tensorflow-lite for use with platform.io.

 I've tried to minimise the amount of restructuring of the `tfmicro` folders in this repo by making using a `library.json` to setup include paths.

-This should make it easier to update to newer versions of TensorflowLite at they become available.
+This should make it easier to update to newer versions of TensorflowLite as they become available.

 To build the docker file run